Vandathron/Vandathron/README.md

 ### Hi there 👋
+### I'm Tosin Akinnagbe :blush: , stays at Lagos, Nigeria.
+I'm a software engineer building multidisciplinary extensive experience in various aspect of software creation from frontend engineering, mobile engineering, backend engineering to DevOps.
+I'm currently working on backend and mobile projects.
+I always wanna get stuffs done!

+- In my free time, I write/learn Datastructures and algorithm in C# on leetcode, hackerearth and hackerrank(check my repo), learn golang.
+Oh yea!, I'm a student on kodekloud where I learn k8s, docker and Linux. @vandathron on kodekloud engineer
+- I'm looking to collaborate on C#, Typescript, angular and flutter projects!
+- Ask me about Maths, data structures, cloud computing and DevOps.
+- Reach me @ akinnagbelast@gmail.com @iamvandathron on :twitter:
+- He/She
+- Fun fact??

 <!--
 **Vandathron/Vandathron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.